Yogi503/Yogi503/README.md

-- 👋 Hi, I’m @Yogi503
+- 👋 Hi, I’m @YogiDesilla
 - 👀 I’m interested in java full stack
-- 🌱 I’m currently learning juava full stack and cyber security
+- 🌱 I’m currently learning webdevelopment and .net
-- 💞️ I’m looking to collaborate on fullstack
+- 💞️ I’m looking to collaborate on .netfullstack
-- 📫 How to reach meIG:@son_of_umamurthy
+- 📫 How to reach meIG:@yogi_desilla

 <!---
 Yogi503/Yogi503 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.